-- Applications to the Court of Protection in respect of property and financial affairs (ranging from Deputyship Orders with multi-jurisdictional aspects to statutory will applications)
+- applications to the Court of Protection in respect of property and financial affairs (ranging from Deputyship Orders with multi-jurisdictional aspects to statutory Will applications)

-- Investigating financial abuse claims on behalf of professional Deputies
+- investigating financial abuse claims on behalf of professional Deputies

-- Advising Care homes and care providers on their deprivation of liberty policies
+- advising Care homes and care providers on ensuring they meet their obligations under the Mental Capacity Act including advising on any deprivation of liberty policies

-- Negotiating mediation agreements
+- negotiating mediation agreements

-- Acting for both the protected person, professional and Panel Deputies and family members in contentious proceedings at the Court of Protection
+- acting for both the protected person, professional and Panel Deputies and family members in contentious proceedings at the Court of Protection

-- Advising families on failures by Local Authorities to meet their obligations under the Mental Capacity and Care Acts
+- advising families on failures by Local Authorities to meet their obligations under the Mental Capacity and Care Acts.

 First tier membership of Solicitors for the Elderly